richardtguy/ibeacon/README.md

 - Start Flic button server: `sudo ./flicd -f flic.sqlite3`

 - An example implementation, including use of daylight and timer rules, Flic buttons, a presence sensor, and remote control, is included in `run.py`.
-Run this in a new terminal.
-`$ sudo python run.py`
+Run this in a new terminal: `$ sudo python ./run.py`

 Note that, depending on which features you're using, various configuration parameters are required.
 In the example, these are supplied in a configuration file, `config.py`.

-##Documentation
+##Sensors

 ###class jubilee.ibeacon.Scanner(*IP='localhost', port='1883', hci='hci0'*)
 On Linux the `hcitools` command `lescan` is used to start scanning for bluetooth packets (using the `--duplicates` option to catch repeated advertisements from the same beacons).
 The script then runs `hcidump --raw`, and pipes the output through a bash script that parses the raw stream into ibeacon advertisements in JSON format.
 The scanner publishes the adverts to an MQTT message broker on the topic `ibeacon/adverts`.
 The IP address and port of the broker, which may be supplied as arguments, default to `localhost:1883`.
 An experimental binary is provided on OSX to scan and parse the packets into the same format, but response times are currently much slower than on Linux.